Steady meal routines Tiny-dog warning signs Safe treats and extras

 Human food should be plain, tiny, and occasional

 Some simple foods may suit some Yorkies as a small extra, but they should not turn into a second diet.
-Keep portions tiny, introduce one new thing at a time, and stop if you see vomiting, diarrhoea, itching, wind, discomfort, or appetite changes.
+Keep portions tiny, introduce one new thing at a time, and stop if you see vomiting, diarrhoea, itching, wind, or appetite changes.

 • Plain cooked skinless chicken or turkey, with no bones or seasoning